nvmwill/nexmo-developer/_tutorials/en/video/publish-streams/windows/2-initialize-publisher-object.md

 ## Initializing a Publisher object

-A Publisher object is used to capture an audio-video stream from the systems's microphone and camera for use in an Vonage Video session.
+A Publisher object is used to capture an audio-video stream from the systems's microphone and camera for use in a Vonage Video session.

 <!-- OPT-TODO: You can also use a Publisher to publish a [screen-sharing](/tutorials/screen-sharing) video stream. -->